Estimated reading time: 3 minutes

 A key responsibility of project managers is to chart a course towards project completion and delivery by defining a schedule and timeline for the various tasks and activities.
 But the initial assumptions based on which the schedule was established might be flawed; the estimates might prove inaccurate; the situation may take an unexpected turn during the course of execution of the project.

 Once you have a solid grasp of your project and of its surroundings, you should try to list the risks that you have identified and consolidate them into a comprehensive register.
-Each risk should be matched with both a probability and a severity score.
-Knowing and understanding the risks your project is exposed to will help you reduce the overall uncertainty and will enable you to respond better and faster should the identified problems occur.
+Match each risk with both a probability and a severity score.
+Knowing and understanding the risks to your project will help you reduce the overall uncertainty.
+In turn, it will enable you to respond better and faster should the identified problems occur.

 While a risk identification system and a contingency plan will help to reduce uncertainty significantly, you can never totally shield your projects from unpredictable events.
 This is why PPM professionals might as well take uncertainty in stride and learn to cope and live with it.